matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Closest packable amount

-Transfers amount should be packable to 5-byte long floating-point representation.
+Transfer amount should be packable to 5-byte long floating-point representation.
 This function returns the closest packable amount by setting the least significant digits to zero.

 > Signature